What to know about the Longwood Foundation’s Grantmaking

 4. We are open to proposals in nearly all sectors and from those employing different strategic approaches.
 We will fund operating, program, and/or capital requests.

 We do not have funding priorities, nor do we start any given grant cycle with specified funding targets in given sectors.
 Rather, we are looking for the highest and best use of our funds.
 As a funder, we do not believe we are best positioned to drive (or define) the change to improve the quality of life in our region.
 We believe that nonprofits most proximate to the challenges are best positioned to define problems, craft solutions, and drive change – thus why we implement an open application process.
 We are agnostic to the strategic approaches that organizations take (ie: there is not one “right answer” or silver bullet to any challenge in ways that should exclude other approaches).
 What catalytic means should be defined by the nonprofit, and our funding can support you in ways that you define.
 We are indifferent to whether it’s for capital, operating, or programming.
-Note that we do not provide funding for explicitly religious purposes, nor do we provide funding for endowments or individual scholarships.
+Note that we do not provide funding for explicitly religious purposes, nor do we provide funding for events, endowments, or individual scholarships.

 5. The Longwood Foundation does not provide routine general operating funding.